Registration & Operation

-- Motor-scooters may therefore not be parked at bicycle racks or any location that requires the use sidewalks or landscaped areas to access them.
+- Motor-scooters may not be parked at bicycle racks or any location that requires the use of sidewalks or landscaped areas to access them.

-- Motor-scooter must not be locked to handrails, street furnishings, trees, or public safety equipment.
+- Motor-scooters must not be locked to handrails, street furnishings, trees, or public safety equipment.

 A "bicycle with helper motor" (also known as a moped) includes all vehicles propelled by the person riding the same by foot, or by hand power, or a helper motor having a capacity of less than fifty cubic centimeters piston displacement and not rated more than two brake horsepower and capable of a maximum speed of no more than thirty miles per hour and equipped with automatic transmission.
 The bicycle with helper motor is prohibited from operation on sidewalks under Connecticut State Law Title 14 Sec.
 14-286.